“Not everything that is faced can be changed. But nothing can be changed until it is faced.”

 Ongoing Work & History of the Antiracist Algebra Coalition:

-- We are currently convening youth — Data Warriors — in group settings to share their passions and interests in addressing environmental justice in Syracuse with a math lens.
+- In 2023 we are convening youth — Data Warriors — in group settings to share their passions and interests in addressing environmental justice in Syracuse with a math lens.
 This work will build our capacity to design new math lessons, and host community-engaged events while centering young people’s voices in antiracist algebra.

-- Our focus in Summer 2022 is to systematically study how antiracist algebra teaching supports students’ learning through Dr. Gholdy Muhammad’s “cultivating genius” lens of joy, criticality, intellect, skill, and identity.
+- Our focus in Summer 2022 continues in 2023.
+We are studying how antiracist algebra teaching supports students’ learning by leveraging Dr. Gholdy Muhammad’s “cultivating genius” lens.
+Dr. Muhammad’s (2020) culturally and historically responsive literacy framework centers joy, criticality, intellect, skill, and identity.
+See this visual interpretation of her lens from a math perspective.
+Cultivating math genius.

 - In Spring 2022 our work is focused on designing and implementing social justice math units in high school and middle school.
 We hosted the community-engaged math event “A Sense of Place” on May 7, 2022.